tonsmets/Remotify/README.md

 ## Used libraries
 To get an easy access to the Spotify controls in the host application I used [Tomek Wójcik's](https://github.com/tomekwojcik) awesome tiny command-line program [tune-control](http://tomekwojcik.github.io/tune-control/).
 It enabled me to interact with Spotify in a very easy way.

-The host application server some kind of API that the iOS app uses.
+The host application serves some kind of API that the iOS app uses.
 Is used [Robbie Hanson's](https://github.com/robbiehanson) library called [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer).
 I absolutely love the simplicity of this library.

 ## Usage
 Connect your Mac running Spotify and your iOS device to the same network!!